-El Mencho is from the Tierra Caliente region of Mexico's Pacific Michoacan state.
+El Mencho is from the Tierra Caliente region of the western state of Michoacán.
 According to an April 2015 press release from the US Treasury Department, he has been significantly involved in drug trafficking activities since the 1990s.
 In 1994, the US District Court for the Northern District of California sentenced him to three years in prison for conspiracy to distribute heroin.
-Following his release, he returned to Mexico, where he served as a police officer in Cabo Corrientes and Tomatlan in the state of Jalisco.
+Following his release, he returned to Mexico, where he served as a police officer in Cabo Corrientes and Tomatlán in the state of Jalisco.
 In time, however, he would leave the police to continue his drug trafficking activities and join the Milenio Cartel.

 After first working in the assassin network that protected Armando Valencia Cornelio, alias “El Maradona,” El Mencho went on to join a Milenio Cartel bloc allied with Sinaloa Cartel capo Ignacio Coronel Villarreal, alias “Nacho Coronel.”
 This group moved drugs, managed finances, and acted as enforcers for the Sinaloa Cartel in the states of Jalisco and Colima.